-The Head of Year is available to contact regarding any issue and therefore if you have concerns regarding your child's learning needs please do not hesitate to involve them.
+The Head of Year is available to contact regarding any issue and therefore if you have concerns regarding your child's learning needs, please do not hesitate to get in touch with them.
 They will be able to discuss concerns with all relevant parties and help take steps towards appropriate adjustments and support for your child where necessary.